thiagomtolotti/condo-manager-br/README.md

 | Gin              | Web framework for the API    |
 | PostgreSQL       | Database management          |
 | Svelte (planned) | Frontend framework           |

+## Next Steps

+- [ ] Translate UML diagrams to english
+- [ ] Develop the backend of the application following the documentation specifications
+- [ ] Develop the frontend of the application following the documentation specifications